Yvonne Colgrove, PT, Ph.D.

 In the field of clinical research, Colgrove is examining how yoga affects physical function, physiology and quality of life in those who suffer from chronic diseases or conditions such as Parkinson’s disease and chronic low back pain.
 She has also investigated the effectiveness of intensive cognitive training in brain function in people with Alzheimer's disease.

-From an educational standpoint, Colgrove has explored different methods of promoting the intraprofessional education of students in physical therapy and physical therapy assistants, and she is exploring clinical education questions including predictors of student clinical performance and implementation of integrated clinical experiences within a physical therapy doctoral degree program curriculum.
+From an educational standpoint, Colgrove has explored different methods of promoting the intraprofessional education of students in physical therapy and physical therapy assistants.
+She is currently exploring clinical education questions including predictors of student clinical performance and implementation of both integrated clinical experiences within a physical therapy doctoral degree program curriculum and interprofessional learning in clinical practice experiences with multiple health professions.

 View Colgrove's publications: PubMed.gov bibliography at U.S. National Library of Medicine